jeremenichelli/personal-site/posts/2019-10-25-asynchronous-tasks-modern-javascript.md

 ### Node.js And Event Emitters

-A good example is Node.js which page describes itself as “an asynchronous event-driven JavaScript runtime”, so event emitters and callback were first-class citizens.
+A good example is Node.js which page describes itself as “an asynchronous event-driven JavaScript runtime”, so event emitters and callbacks were first-class citizens.
 It even had an `EventEmitter` constructor already implemented.

 ```js
 const EventEmitter = require('events');